johndcf/DCF77-Meteotime-Decoder/README.md

 The author is not affiliated with, endorsed by, or connected to Meteotime or any related services.

 Any use of this project is at your own responsibility.

-This project must not be used for commercial purposes.

----